Toggle: English / Spanish

 Frostbite may affect any part of the body.
-The hands, feet, nose, and ears are the most vulnerable.
+The hands, feet, nose, and ears are the places most prone to the problem.

 - If the frostbite did not affect your blood vessels, a complete recovery is possible.

-3. If immediate care is not available, rewarming first aid may be given.
-Soak the affected areas in warm (never hot) water -- or repeatedly apply warm cloths to affected ears, nose, or cheeks -- for 20 to 30 minutes.
+- If medical help is not nearby, you may give the person rewarming first aid.
+Soak the affected areas in warm (never hot) water -- for 20 to 30 minutes.
+For ears, nose, and cheeks, apply warm cloths repeatedly.
 The recommended water temperature is 104 to 108 degrees Fahrenheit.
 Keep circulating the water to aid the warming process.
 Severe burning pain, swelling, and color changes may occur during warming.
-Warming is complete when the skin is soft and sensation returns.
+Warming is complete when the skin is soft and feeling returns.

-7. If the frostbite is extensive, give warm drinks to the person in order to replace lost fluids.
+- If the frostbite is severe, give the person warm drinks to replace lost fluids.

 - Do NOT thaw out a frostbitten area if it cannot be kept thawed.
 Refreezing may make tissue damage even worse.

 - Do NOT use direct dry heat (such as a radiator, campfire, heating pad, or hair dryer) to thaw the frostbitten areas.
 Direct heat can burn the tissues that are already damaged.